 A comforter is a large pouch of soft fabric to adorn your bed, typically filled with fibers like wool, silk, cotton, or polyester.

-But, with added fluff comes added warmth—keep this in mind if you run warm at night.
+But with added fluff comes added warmth—keep this in mind if you run warm at night.
 "Typically made with warm down or down alternatives, comforters are the best option for someone who runs cold," Elks explains.

-Comforters not only add volume to your bed, they can also add bulk to your linen closet, which makes them more difficult to store.
+Comforters not only add volume to your bed, but they can also add bulk to your linen closet, which makes them more difficult to store.
 If you don't have a ton of space for storage, the good news is you can switch up your bedding style by stuffing your comforter in various duvet covers.